Brow Lift

 At The Consult:

 Rhinoplasty requires a shared understanding between patient and surgeon.
-We spend time discussing what bothers you, what you’ve noticed over time, and what would feel like a successful outcome.
-Clarity to determine both aesthetic goals and functional needs.
+We spend time discussing what bothers you, what you've noticed over time, and what would feel like a successful outcome.
+The aim is clarity about both aesthetic goals and functional needs.

 Recovery: